WebAssembly/website/getting-started/developers-guide.md

 On Windows, replace `./emsdk` with just `emsdk`, and `source ./emsdk_env.sh` with `emsdk_env` above.

+If you are using Visual Studio 2017, `emsdk install` should append with arg `--vs2017`.

 ### Compile and run a simple program
 We now have a full toolchain we can use to compile a simple program to WebAssembly.
 There are a few remaining caveats, however: